 While there’s no law saying you can’t play a Christmas song ahead of schedule, there are still a lot of people who consider it bad luck to listen to festive jingles too early.

-Throughout the US, UK, Canada, and other regions of the world, it’s common to start playing Christmas songs around the 1st of December.
+Throughout the US, UK, Canada, and other regions of the world, it’s common to start playing Christmas songs around the December 1.
 In the USA, it’s usually alright for radio stations to start pulling out the Christmas tunes straight after Thanksgiving.